genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 1. **Subsampling ratio (percentage)** option is used to set a fraction of mapped reads you’d like to extract (default: 50).
-2. **Random seed** value will let you produce different subsets with the same number of mapped reads.
+2. **Random seed** option will let you produce different subsets with the same number of mapped reads. (default: 0)

 Using the same random seed and the same subsampling ratio will result in identical subsets.